gkovacs/cantodict-kindle-mobi/readme.md

 You can then load this `.mobi` file to your Kindle to use it as a dictionary.

-The generated dictionary includes zhuyin (mandarin), jyutping (cantonese) and definitions for words.
+The generated dictionary includes pinyin or zhuyin (mandarin), jyutping (cantonese) and definitions for words.

 # Running